-The purpose of this handout is to present the following concepts:
+The purpose of this document is to present the following concepts:

 By default SAS assumes all data values are numeric.
 Therefore if some of the variables in the data set has non-numeric values the user will need to use one or all of the following three modifiers in some combination so as to match the form of the underlying data stream.
 (See section on Formatted Input for examples).